ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 ## Bending the form

-The cadence of Polish alexandrine is so soothing and predictable that any deviation from it jolts you out of your relaxed state and makes you pay attention.
+The cadence of Polish alexandrine is so soothing and predictable that any deviation from it jolts you out of your dreamlike state and makes you pay attention.

 I used this effect in the Polish draft of VOSTOK, so it made sense to replicate it in the English version: